GoogleChrome/web.dev/content/path/fast/serve-modern-code-to-modern-browsers/index.md

 Another option is to use a [`.browserslistrc`](https://babeljs.io/docs/en/babel-preset-env#browserslist-integration) file to list the environments you wish to target.

-The `">0.25%"` value tells Babel to include all necessary transforms needed to support browsers that make up more than 0.25% of global usage.
+The `">0.25%"` value tells Babel to only include the transforms needed to support browsers that make up more than 0.25% of global usage.
 This ensures your bundle does not contain unnecessary transpiled code for browsers that are used by a very small percentage of users.